 👪 Serving size

 This breakfast pigs in a blanket breakfast makes 12 servings.
 However, you can double or triple the recipe by simply clicking on the serving size in the recipe card and selecting the number of servings you'd like.
-The recipe amounts will then adjust accordingly.
+The recipe amounts will then be adjusted accordingly.

 Comments & Reviews